 13th Avenue Bikeway (Campus to Downtown)

-The proposed 13th Avenue Bikeway will feature a two-way protected bike lane on 13th Avenue from campus to downtown Eugene (exact limits have not been determined).
+The 13th Avenue Bikeway will feature a two-way protected bike lane on 13th Avenue from Alder Street to Lincoln Street linking the University of Oregon campus to downtown Eugene.
 Protected bike lanes provide physical separation between the bikeway and travel lanes.
-To facilitate two-way traffic, signalized intersections will have bike-only signal phases to prevent turning conflicts between street users and people riding bicycles.
+To facilitate two-way traffic, signalized intersections will have bike-only signal phases to prevent turning conflicts between automobile drivers and people riding bicycles.

 Funding for this project is from multiple sources.
 Grant funding from the Oregon Department of Transportation is provided through the All Roads Transportation Safety (ARTS) Program.
-This program was developed to address safety needs on public roads and aligns with the city's Vision Zero Opens a New Window. policy.
+This program was developed to address safety needs on public roads and aligns with the city's Vision Zero policy.
 The City of Eugene received $2.3M from ARTS.

-Regional funding is through Surface Transportation Program-Urban (STP-U).
+The project also includes regional funding through the Surface Transportation Program-Urban (STP-U).
 These funds are distributed through the the Central Lane Council of Governments.
 The program provides flexible funding to improve and preserve transportation infrastructure related to walking, bicycling, riding the bus, and private automobile use.
 The city of Eugene received $450K from STP-U.

 In addition, David Minor's family has committed $150,000 to the development of the bikeway.
 David Minor lost his life in a car-bike crash on 13th Avenue at Willamette Street in June 2008.
 The city will consider naming the project the "David Minor Bikeway" according to city procedures for naming infrastructure.